University of Hull research into women's experiences of the Alexander Technique in the postpartum.

 An invitation to take part

-How do women use their experiences of learning the Alexander Technique in the early postpartum?
+How do women use the Alexander Technique in the early postpartum?

 If you are familiar with the Alexander Technique and are pregnant or have recently given birth, you might be interested in participating in this research.
 The following gives you the information you need to help decide if you want to join in.

 Who is doing the research?
 Nicola Hanefeld, Teacher of the Alexander Technique, member of the Society of Teachers of the Alexander Technique, as part of her PhD in Health and Social Care Studies at the University of Hull.

 What is the purpose of this study?
 The aim is to understand the role the Alexander Technique can play in meeting the potential challenges of the ‘working conditions’ of the postnatal period, especially with respect to self-care, well-being, typical activities like feeding and carrying the infant as well as infant interactions and dealing with sleep deficit.

 How can I participate?
 Fill out the initial survey here.

 Structure of the study There are two parts to this research: a short online survey and a semi-structured interview if you enter into the actual research.
 These steps are explained in the following: